mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 EENCOUNTERSNCOUNTERS ANDAND D DANGERSANGERS ENCOUNTERS AND DANGERS

 for other Naval missions.
-It is better to have a few long-running non- player characters than a constant parade of disposable patrons.
+It is better to have a few long-running non-player characters than a constant parade of disposable patrons.

 Jefri haut-Oschem, Planetologist
 Required: Required: Life Sciences, Survival; Spacecraft